Contribute a Blog Post

 3. Send it to us!

-• Discord: Send a message to Jens E. Pedersen, Justin Riddiough, or Danny Rosen on our Discord server.
+• Discord: Send a message to Jens E. Pedersen, Justin Riddiough, or Danny Rosen on our Discord server, or post in the #proposals-contributions channel.

 Method 2: The GitHub Way (Pull Request)